CodeYourFuture/CYF-PD/content/blocks/learn-about-slack/readme.md

   - Describe Slack's basic funcionalities in 5 sentences
 time: 30
 prep: You need to use the Internet to search for answers.
-introduction: S﻿lack is the primary collaboration tool within our community and tech companies.
+introduction: Slack is the primary collaboration tool within our community and tech companies.
 This means you have to know it for your future job in tech.
 exercises:
   - name: What is Slack?